ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 The lockbox key should be decrypted locally in the JavaScript using something unavailable in the server, for example the user's password.
-Other information should be combined to create the encryption/decryption key to ensure two unique users with the same password do not share the same encryption key.
+Other information should be combined to create the encryption / decryption key to ensure two unique users with the same password do not share the same encryption key.

 An example formula might look like:

-lockbox-key = decrypt(`<lockbox-key-encrypted>`, iv), where key= hmac(key_strectch(`<user-password>`), `<user-id>`), iv=hash(`<user-salt>`)
+lockbox-key = decrypt(key, `<lockbox-key-encrypted>`), where key = hmac(key_strectch(`<user-password>`), `<user-id>`), iv = hash(`<user-salt>`)

 Key stretching should be employed whenever using a weaker user generated non-cryptographically strong password.
 See: http://en.wikipedia.org/wiki/Key_stretching

 By using information not stored on a server, this ensures that should the server be hacked that the servers do not contain the correct information to decrypt the lockbox key.
 The downside is that should the password change the encryption key will need to be decrypted with the existing user password then re-encrypted using the new password.
-Further, if the old password is lost then the lockbox key is also lost.
+Further, if the old password is lost then the lockbox key is also lost (and thus all associated content can no longer be decrypted).

 ### Example